Reconstruct Anything Model: a lightweight general model for computational imaging: Results

 \subsection{Baselines}

 We evaluate our model’s performance alongside both iterative reconstruction methods, unrollled models and end-to-end architectures.
-First, we consider the Plug-and-Play model DPIR~\citep{zhang2020deep}, which plugs a DRUNet, trained only for denoising, within an 8-step Half Quadratic Splitting (HQS) algorithm~\citep{aggarwal_modl_2019}, thereby requiring approximately eight times as many FLOPs as our model (see~\Cref{tab:computational_metrics_motion_blur} for detail).
+First, we consider the Plug-and-Play model DPIR~\citep{zhang2020deep}, which plugs a DRUNet, trained only for denoising, within an 8-step Half Quadratic Splitting (HQS) algorithm~\citep{aggarwal_modl_2019}, thereby requiring approximately $8\times$ as many FLOPs and being $3.7\times$ slower at inference in comparison to our model (see~\Cref{tab:computational_metrics_motion_blur,tab: timings} for details).
 We also compare with unrolled versions of DPIR (referred to as uDPIR~\citep{zhang2020deep}), also comprising eight HQS iterations, that we train on the same tasks, with the same loss function and dataset as our model.
 Specifically, we investigate both the weight-tied variant, where all eight iterations share the same DRUNet parameters, and the weight-untied variant, where each iteration has its own set of parameters—resulting in a model with eight times more parameters and FLOPs than RAM.
 Additionally, we compare our approach with the PDNet unrolled network~\citep{adler2018learned}, trained on the same tasks.
 Finally, we evaluate Restormer~\citep{Zamir2021Restormer}, a transformer-based model with a similar computational cost (in terms of FLOPs) to DRUNet, but trained separately on each restoration tasks.
 We also compare the proposed model with the diffusion-based DDRM algorithm~\citep{kawar2022denoising} with the diffusion model backbone from \citep{dhariwal2021diffusion}; see~\Cref{sec:ddrm_adapt} for technical details on adaptation of DDRM to the proposed setting.